-Semester -2.5 Credits

-Structured Learning Experience for Senior Students: Up to an additional 7.5 credits collaboration, communication, and critical thinking.
+Semester -2.5 Credits Offered in Grades: 9, 10, 11, 12 Structured Learning Experience for Senior Students: Up to an additional 7.5 credits Prerequisite: Application process for seniors seeking a Structured Learning Experience to include: Interview and review of transcripts collaboration, communication, and critical thinking.
 You will have the opportunity to participate in a variety of activities related to career readiness including volunteering, job-shadowing, internships, and community service.